-Indirect costs are any amounts that we know or where required, reasonably estimate, will reduce the Fund's returns that are paid from the Fund's assets (other than the management fee, recoverable expenses, performance fee and transactional and operational costs described elsewhere in this section) or that are paid from the assets of any interposed vehicle (such as an underlying fund) in which the Fund may invest.
+Indirect costs are any amounts that we know or where required, reasonably estimate, will reduce the Fund's returns that are paid from the Fund's assets (other than the management fee, recoverable expenses, performance fee and transaction costs described elsewhere in this section) or that are paid from the assets of any interposed vehicle (such as an underlying fund) in which the Fund may invest.

 The Fund may incur indirect costs to the extent it invests in any ETF quoted on the ASX as described in section 2.2.2, which would be accrued and paid in the ETF and reflected in the value of the Fund's holding in that ETF.
-At the date of this PDS the indirect costs of the Fund that will apply for the current financial year (adjusted to reflect a 12 month period) are estimated to be 0.00% p.a. of Net Asset Value of the Fund, on the basis that any ETF management costs borne by the Fund through its investment in other ETFs will be reimbursed to the Fund by the Responsible Entity from its own resources.
+Any non-trivial indirect costs borne by the Fund through its investment in an ETF will be reimbursed to the Fund by the Responsible Entity from its own resources.
+The management fees and costs figure disclosed in Table 3.1 includes indirect costs of nil, which is the Responsible Entity's estimate of the amount incurred by the Fund for the previous financial year ended 30 June 2022.

-3.3.6 Transactional and operational costs
+3.3.6 Transaction costs

-The Fund incurs transactional and operational costs associated with buying and selling the Fund's assets, such as brokerage, clearing costs, transactional custodian fees, market making agent costs, and bid-offer spread costs incurred when buying and selling assets.
-Transactional and operational costs are an additional cost and are not included in the management costs.
+The Fund incurs transaction costs, such as brokerage, clearing costs, transactional custodian fees, market making agent costs, and other transaction fees associated with buying and selling the Fund's assets.
+Transaction costs also include costs incurred by an interposed vehicle that would be transaction costs if they had been incurred by the Fund.
+Transaction costs are an additional cost to investors and are not included in the management fees and costs shown in Table 3.1.